edion-org/edion-org.github.io/index.md

 ## Progress and Innovation

 ### Completion of MIT Feasibility Study
-We successfully concluded an MIT-funded feasibility study that encompassed both economic and technical research.
+We successfully concluded a feasibility study, funded by the MIT grant, administered by the Samenwerkingsverband Noord-Nederland (SNN), that encompassed both economic and technical research.
 This critical phase involved detailed discussions with dozens of teachers across the Netherlands and educational experts globally.
 Our findings have directly informed the development of our AI-driven solutions, ensuring they meet the real-world needs of educators.

 ### Prototype Development
 We are currently in the development phase of our AI Teaching Assistant, focusing initially on the report generation module.
 This module is designed to automate one of the most time-consuming tasks for educators, transforming hours of paperwork into minutes of conversation.
 The prototype is slated to be functional and ready for initial testing in classroom settings by July this year.